openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td><b>Support:</b> Extension has documentation with instructions on how to report problems that are related to the extension and not Zowe Explorer.
-It needs to explain how users can determine if a problem is related to the extension or Zowe Explorer.</td>
+   <td><b>Support:</b> Extension has documentation with instructions on how to report problems that are related to the extension and not Zowe Explorer for VS Code.
+It needs to explain how users can determine if a problem is related to the extension or Zowe Explorer for VS Code.</td>
  </tr>

  <tr>